EVERY BODY DESERVES THE FREEDOM TO THRIVE

 #3 Donate to fund the movement

 When you #FundFat, your contributions will help fuel the Campaign for Size Freedom and our work to end body size discrimination.
-Click here to donate to NAAFA.
-NAAFA is a 501c3 charitable organization and your donation is tax-deductible where permitted by law.
+Click here to donate to NAAFA, a 501c3 charitable organization.
+Your donation is tax-deductible where permitted by law.

 About the campaign